gemmagordon/PLAbDab_nano/README.md

 # PLAbDab_nano
-Code for searching PLAbDab-nano

-Database is currently at (need link for download before make public):

-/vols/bitbucket/gordon/plabdabnano
+The database can be downloaded <ahref="[https://github.com/oxpig/kasearch](https://opig.stats.ox.ac.uk/webapps/plabdab-nano/)">here</a>

-For all entries: all_sequences.csv.gz
+- For all entries: all_sequences.csv.gz

-For separated VHH and VNAR entries: vhh_sequences.csv.gz, vnar_sequences.csv.gz
+- For separated VHH and VNAR entries: vhh_sequences.csv.gz, vnar_sequences.csv.gz

 **still requires shark models for search - for VNAR annotation - may need to change before can make public (depends on ANARCII release)**